juxt/astro-website/src/pages/blog/simulant-01-why.md

 SimClock

 : describes how the atTime attribute is to be used to dispatch actions.
-Default behaviour is to use atTime as a millisecond offset from the start time, sped up by a constant amount
+Default behavior is to use atTime as a millisecond offset from the start time, sped up by a constant amount

 # How?